 In the autumn of 2018 an unprecedented road trip of queer-led performances took place.
-The tour aimed to bring inspirational LGBTQ+ performance to new audiences and New Queers on The Road - The Film charts those performances.
+The tour aimed to bring inspirational LGBTQ+ performance to new audiences and New Queers on The Road - The Film, commissioned by The Space, charts those performances.

 From new contexts and unchartered territories, to discovering kindred spirits while bonding with local communities, New Queers On The Road from The Marlborough Theatre is directed by Rosie Powell and features interviews with artists and performers Stacy Makishi, Marikiscrycrycry, Rachael Young, Hester Chillingworth, Ophelia Bitz, Bellez, Reid Dudley-Peirson, Oozing Gloop, Sea Sharp and Subira Wahogo - as well as the touring team and audiences at each location.